Narain Karthikeyan: 2011

 Driving for a small team, along with the increasing reliability of modern Formula 1 cars, meant that Karthikeyan twice set the record for the lowest placed finisher in a Formula 1 event.
 The first occurrence was during the Chinese Grand Prix where the single retirement of Jaime Alguersuari meant Karthikeyan finished in 23rd place, after he was overtaken by teammate Vitantonio Liuzzi on the final lap.
 However, in the European Grand Prix there were no retirements meaning that Karthikeyan once again broke the record by being the 24th car to cross the finish line.

 On 30 June 2011, Karthikeyan was replaced by Daniel Ricciardo for the remaining races of the season except the Indian Grand Prix but participated in Friday first practice in Germany, Singapore, Japan and Korea.

 On 23 October 2011, it was confirmed that Karthikeyan would replace Liuzzi for the Indian Grand Prix.
-Karthikeyan was outqualifed by 0.022 secs to qualify 22nd, however he started 24th and last due to blocking Michael Schumacher in qualifying.
+Karthikeyan was outqualifed by Ricciardo by 0.022 secs to qualify 22nd.
+However, Karthikeyan started 24th and last due to blocking Michael Schumacher in qualifying.
 Despite picking up damage in the first lap of the race, Karthikeyan managed to beat Ricciardo by 31.8 seconds in the race to finish 17th.
 Liuzzi returned to replace Karthikeyan ahead of the Abu Dhabi Grand Prix.